MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/delete-a-flight.md

 author: mcleanbyron
 ms.assetid: AD80F9B3-CED0-40BD-A199-AB81CDAE466C
 description: Use this method in the Windows Store submission API to delete a package flight for an app that is registered to your Windows Dev Center account.
-title: Delete a package flight using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Delete a package flight ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article